Chart Color Schemes

 Educational attainment in Johnston aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Johnston trail regional benchmarks.
-As of 2021, 24.1% of residents aged 15 and above hold university degrees, compared to the SA4 region's 31.3%.
-Bachelor degrees are most common at 16.2%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 41.8% of residents aged 15 and above holding them - advanced diplomas at 11.6% and certificates at 30.2%.
+Johnston's educational qualifications lag behind regional averages.
+Among residents aged 15+, 24.1% hold university degrees, compared to the SA4 region's 31.3%.
+The most common qualification is bachelor degrees at 16.2%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.3%).
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them.

 Frequently Asked Questions - Education